Bratwurst04/Kobra-Max-SKR3EZ-Klipper/README.md

 - I had to do a lot of rewiring, recrimping and labeling.
 You can find it [here](./docs/Wiring.md).

 ### Printer head
 - My original printer head cover broke pretty early, so I printed another one on my other printer.
 I used [this](https://www.thingiverse.com/thing:5380573) one, but pretty heavily modified.
 I modified it in blender, so the quality of the flat faces aren't the greatest but it's functional.
 Among other things I moved stuff around, made the screw holes tighter and used modifiers in the slicer to create some nice texture on the front.
-Here aswell I skipped the heat inserts and used original mixed with ordinary screws.
+Here as well I skipped the heat inserts and used original mixed with ordinary screws.
 - I also changed the whole hotend to a similar one from Amazon since I broke the original one

 ### Extruder